 What's your day job?

-What got you into teaching / inspires you with fitness?
+What got you into teaching?
+What inspires/motivates you with fitness?

 What do you teach and why?

 GRIT!
 Thursdays at 5pm and Saturday’s 3:30!
 Perhaps because I can’t make it through a full pump squat track, but mainly because I love the satisfaction with knowing you’ve used your body to its near-maximum capabilities.
 The ‘dead’ feeling afterwards is one I think regular gritters actually quite like.
 It brings a sense of accomplishment.